AppImageCrafters/appimage-builder/README.md

  #### files
  The *files* is used to manipulate (include/exclude) files directly.
  [Globing expressions](https://docs.python.org/3.6/library/glob.html#module-glob)
- can be used to refer to a given set of file.
+ can be used to refer to a given set of files.
- - **include**: list of absolute path to files.
+ - **include**: list of absolute paths to files.
 The file will be copied under the same inside the AppDir. i.e.: `/usr/bin/xrandr` will end at `$APPDIR/usr/bin/randr`
  - **exclude**: list of relative globing shell expressions to the files that will not be included in the final AppDir.
 Expressions will be evaluated relative to the